WhiteBoardDev/obd-hud/README.md

 - nail down initialization sequence. `ConnectionManager.initObd` issues some start up commands to init the connection.
 I need to confirm these are correct using an actual car.

+Feel free to [Create an issue](https://github.com/WhiteBoardDev/obd-hud/issues/new) if you want a feature which isn't listed.

 ## Testing and simulator

 ### Installing simulator